The Competency Matrix: Why and How?

 2.1.
 Regulations and quality - ISO 9001 certification

-Building a skills and versatility matrix is essential to meet regulatory and quality requirements, particularly in the context of ISO 9001 certification.
+The construction of a skills matrix and versatility is essential to meet regulatory and quality requirements, particularly in the context of ISO 9001 certification.
 This international standard for quality management systems requires organizations to identify and manage the skills required for positions that have an impact on product or service conformity.
 This includes identifying required skills, measuring existing skills, assessing gaps and implementing measures to develop and maintain these skills.

 The skills and versatility matrix plays a crucial role in this process.
 It provides an overview of the skills available within the organization, and highlights areas where action is needed to fill gaps.
 Using this matrix not only helps to ensure compliance with ISO 9001, but also contributes to improving the overall performance of the quality management system.